-MUS 250 College Choir 1.0 SH [1 () Preparation and performance of choral literature focusing on concepts of style, ensemble, and vocal production.
+Preparation and performance of choral literature focusing on concepts of style, ensemble, and vocal production.
 May be taken more than once.
 Open to the entire community.

-MUS 251 Chorus for Musical 1.0 - 2.0 SH [1 () Preparation and performance of chorus parts for the musical production.
+Preparation and performance of chorus parts for the musical production.
 By audition only.
 Offered only in semesters when there is a musical production.
 May be offered for variable credit from one to two semester hours.
-May be taken four times up to a total of eight semester hours
+May be taken four times up to a total of eight semester

-MUS 252 Principia Music Tour 1.0 - 2.0 SH [] () Preparation of music literature for performance on tour focusing on style, ensemble, presentation, and tour logistics.
-Star (\) grade will be assigned until completion of the tour.
+Preparation of music literature for performance on tour focusing on style, ensemble, presentation, and tour logistics.
+A star () grade will be assigned until completion of the tour.
 May be offered for variable credit from one to two semester hours.
-May be taken more than once.
-Offered by invitation only.
+May be taken more than